activeadmin/activeadmin/README.md

 ## Rails 4

-There isn't yet an official relase that supports Rails 4.
+There isn't yet an official release that supports Rails 4.
 For now, you'll have to use master:
 ```ruby
 gem 'activeadmin', github: 'gregbell/active_admin'
 ```